-A good introduction helps the speaker to make the audience interested in listening to you as they present the other parts.
+A good introduction helps the speaker make the audience interested in listening to you as they present the other parts.
 Never assume that everyone will pay attention as you read your speech.

 • It states the purpose of the speech.

 Every member of the audience would want to understand the reasons for delivering your speech.
-A good introduction will ensure that your listeners do not ask themselves questions such as what you are talking about or the message that you are trying to pass.
+A good introduction will ensure that your listeners do not ask themselves questions such as what you are talking about or the message you are trying to pass.
 If you have a clear purpose, writing a speech will be an easy task, and the audience will still remember your speech after you are done with the presentation.

 • It establishes credibility.

 It is a perception of the audience.
 Even if you are competent in the topic of your speech, you may not get the attention of your listeners if they do not consider you credible.
-The introduction gives the speakers an opportunity to reveal their credibility concerning a particular subject.
+The introduction allows the speakers to reveal their credibility concerning a particular subject.
 There are three factors that people consider when determining whether you are credible or not.
 The first one is competence.
 It is the level of knowledge and expertise that you may possess about the subject you are presenting.
 Explain why you are the right person to talk about the matter.

 • Provides reasons for the audience to listen.

 A good introduction helps to create a connection between the listeners and the speaker.
 Make the audience understand why they should listen to your speech.
-Every member of an audience would want to understand how the subject relates to them.
+Every member of an audience would want to know how the subject relates to them.
 It helps to develop a sense of goodwill among the listeners.
 The introduction explains how the speech may answer some of the questions and concerns that they may have.

 • It is a preview of the main ideas.